8 Ways To Calm Anxiety While Pregnant

 #6 Skullcap {Scutellaria lateriflora}

-• Used for headaches, insomnia, stress, and tension promote sleep, relieve anxiety, and is considered a stronger nervine than Chamomile, Lemon Balm, and Lavender.
+• Used for headaches, insomnia, stress, and tension, promotes sleep, relieves anxiety, and is considered a stronger nervine than Chamomile, Lemon Balm, and Lavender.

 • Consider using it if you're nervous, agitated, and have muscle spasms.
 You may be grinding your teeth and have restless leg syndrome.